mikerkelly87/Godot_FPS_Template/README.md

 #### Pause Menu
 Menus are not very exciting, but they are necessary in games.
+When you press `Esc` on the keyboard the pause menu will come up and the game will enter a paused state.
 The pause menu will allow you to resume the game, restart the game, exit the game, or adjust the mouse sensitivity in the settings.
 ![Pause menu](gifs/Godot_FPS_pause_menu.gif)

 #### Death Menu
-When you health reaches 0% you have died.
+When your health reaches 0% you have died.
 The death menu allows you to restart or quit the game.
 ![Death menu](gifs/Godot_FPS_player_death.gif)